 where $r=r(\varepsilon)=|\mathbb{T}_\varepsilon^c|$ and $r^o(\varepsilon)=\max_{t\in \mathbb{T}_\varepsilon^c}\psi_t(f_t)\leq 1$.
 Then there exists a continuous and strictly increasing function $h_{\sat}:\interval{0}{1}\rightarrow \interval{0}{1}$ (obeying $h_{\sat}(0)=0$ and $h_{\sat}(1)=1$) such that for any norm $\lVert \cdot \rVert$ on $\Re^{n\times T}$,

 with $D$ in \eqref{eq:Cond-Bound} defined as in the proof of Theorem \ref{th:lb} using the norm $\lVert \cdot \rVert$. \end{coro} \begin{proof} That the particular function $\psi$ specified in the statement of the corollary satisfies the properties \ref{prop:prem}--\ref{prop:3} and \ref{prop:der} is a question which is fully answered by Lemma \ref{lem:exponential-cost-P1-P5} in Section \ref{subsec:appendix-Corollary} of the appendix.
-Consequently, let us observe that \eqref{eq:proof_i} still holds true here.
-As to \eqref{eq:proof_ii} it also holds as well but with the slight difference that $q'$ is just a saturated function in $\mathcal{K}_{\sat,1}$ (as defined in the notation section) with bounded range $\interval{0}{1}$.
+Consequently, let us observe that the inequality \eqref{eq:proof_i} arising in the proof of Theorem \ref{th:lb} still holds true here.
+As to \eqref{eq:proof_ii}, it also holds as well but with the slight difference that $q'$ is just a saturated function in $\mathcal{K}_{\sat,1}$ (as defined in the notation section) with bounded range $\interval{0}{1}$.
 This results in fact from Lemma \ref{lem:exponential-cost-P1-P5} and the proof of Lemma \ref{lem:lb}.
 We can therefore write

 with $q'\in \mathcal{K}_{\sat,1}$.
 Note from the definition of the class $\mathcal{K}_{\sat,1}$, that $q'(\left\|E\right\|)<1$ implies that $\left\|E\right\|<1$ (since otherwise we would have $q'(\left\|E\right\|)= 1$).
 Letting $h_{\sat}$ be the restriction of such a function $q'$ on $\interval{0}{1}$, we have $q'(\left\|E\right\|)=h_{\sat}(\left\|E\right\|)\leq b(\varepsilon)$ with $h_{\sat}$ being invertible.
 We can now apply $h_{\sat}^{-1}$ to each member of this inequality to reach the desired result since $b(\varepsilon)$ lies in the range of $h_{\sat}$. \end{proof}